HabitatFramework/UserGuide/interface/interface.rst

 Legacy Habitat
 	Drop-down list allowing users to view and maintain a legacy habitat definition (if required).
 The contents of the list are based on entries in the lut_legacy_habitat table.

 ..
 [6] The habitat 'Class' and 'Type' list contents are based only on entries in the relevant lookup tables where the 'is_local' flag is set to True (-1).
-See 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to update lookup table entries.
+See 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to update lookup table entries.

 .. raw:: latex